cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

     drwxr-xr-x  3 qgis qgis 4.0K 2011-07-07 13:41 pluginbuilder

-The\  **pluginbuilder** \plugin project located in\  ``/home/qgis/.qgis/python/plugins`` \is a plugin we'll get familiar with in a second.
-It eases the pain of creating plugins by automajically creating plugin template files (the ones we talked briefly about above) and piping in a lot of the code we'll use.
+The\  **pluginbuilder** \project located in\  ``/home/qgis/.qgis/python/plugins`` \is a plugin we'll become familiar with soon.
+It makes creating plugins easier by automajically creating plugin template files (the file types we talked about above).
+The\  **pluginbuilder** \also pipes template code into the template files for us to modify.

 \  **3.** \Now change directories into the\  ``pluginbuilder`` \directory and list those contents::